 Of all the life admin we deal with, planning for when we’re no longer here isn’t the most appealing task.
 But we all want peace of mind that our loved ones will be OK when we’re gone.
 So it pays to do a bit of preparation now, to benefit them in the long term.

-Take inheritance tax.
-Currently applied to estates worth over £325,000, the 40% tax affects around 22,000 families every year.
+Take inheritance tax, currently applied to estates worth over £325,000.
+In the 2019/20 tax year there were 23,000 deaths that resulted in an IHT charge Footnote 1.
 How much inheritance tax your family might pay on your estate – that’s the total worth of your money, property, and possessions – is something you can prepare for.

 Bear in mind that tax rules are subject to change and depend on individual circumstances and, of course, it’s important we all pay our share.